bellebuta484/My_PROFILE_20/README.md

 According to the story above, I started to look for a good options and flexible courses.
 I found RMIT through Open University and when I found out that RMIT offer a 100% online bachelor's degree in IT.
-I cannot let go of this opportunity and here I am <'U'>
+I cannot let go of this opportunity and here I am!

 * What do you expect to learn during your studies?